energywebfoundation/origin/docs/user-guide-reg-onboarding.md

 *Note that if a user creates an organization, they are automatically an administrator.
 Otherwise, users are given a designated role when an administrator invites them to join the organization.
 Read more about how to invite members [here](./user-guide-organization.md#invite).

 ### Devices

+‘Devices’ are electricity generating assets (e.g solar pv, hydroelectric dam, steam turbine).
+Because [Energy Attribute Certificates](./user-guide-glossary.md#energy-attribute-certificate) are always tied to the device for which generation evidence was submitted, generation devices must be registered with Origin.
+The certificate inherits many characteristics from the generation device.
+As a result, it is essential to have certainty about which device the certificate came from and that the stated device characteristics are correct.
+Only allowing generation evidence from registered devices therefore facilitates traceability and prevents misconduct.
+If Origin is fully integrated with a certificate registry (i.e. I-REC), it relies on the registration process implemented by this registry.
+Only devices that have passed the rigorous requirements enforced by the registry, which often include on-site visits by independent device verifiers, can request certificates in Origin.

+All necessary information and documents to register a device in Origin can be provided through a user interface.
+If Origin is integrated with a compliance registry, a registration request is automatically forwarded to the registry, where their registration process is initiated.
+Everything that involves the registration process of the registry, e.g. if there is a need for a on-site visit or additional documents, is handled directly between the user and the registry.
+Devices that are already registered with the compliance registry must to be imported into Origin (read about how to import devices [here](././user-guide-device-management.md#import-device)).
+Only users that are authenticated as active members of the certificate registry can import their devices.
+This way it is ensured that no one else can import devices and claim certificates in Origin but the verified owner of the device.

-Devices and their specific characteristics must be registered in the system to provide trust in the validity of certificates that they issue.
-However, __you do not need to be a registered user in order to see a list of registered devices or posted supplies and demands__.
+ __You do not need to be a registered user in order to see a list of registered devices in the Origin platform, or posted supplies and demands__.
 You will be asked to register once you want to interact with the system further.

  View how to register devices [below](#registering-devices).
 Read more about devices and device management in Origin [here](./user-guide-device-management.md).

 ## Registering Users